fratajcz/speos/docs/source/extension.rst

 Using your GWAS Study
 ~~~~~~~~~~~~~~~~~~~~~

 Now that you have added your GWAS study to ``extensions/mapping.json``, you can start using it.
 Note that we have specified the Immune Dysregulatin as ground truth and phenotype.
-If you look above in the Using your Network subsection, you will find the following line in the logging output:
+If you look above in the :ref:`Using your Network` subsection, you will find the following line in the logging output:

 .. code-block:: console